vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/README.md

 * **Know if it worked** — Evaluate quantized models to catch quality regressions
 * **Ship it** — Deploy optimized models through your GenAIOps pipeline

-# 🔨 Tools You'll Use
+# 🔨 Tools used in this module

 | Tool | What It Does |
 |------|--------------|